Stock events for Comcast Corp. (CMCSA)

 Ownership

-Comcast Corporation is owned by institutional investors, retail shareholders, and the Roberts family.
+Comcast Corporation's ownership is a mix of institutional investors, retail shareholders, and the Roberts family.
 Institutional investors hold a substantial majority of Comcast's Class A common stock.
-Vanguard Group Inc., BlackRock, Inc., State Street Corp, and Capital World Investors/Capital Research and Management Company are among the largest institutional shareholders.
-Brian L. Roberts, Chairman and CEO, is the largest individual shareholder and maintains effective control through Class B supervoting shares.
-Retail investors account for approximately 17.10% of outstanding shares.
+Major institutional shareholders include Vanguard Group Inc., BlackRock, Inc., and State Street Corporation.
+Brian L. Roberts maintains control through Class B supervoting shares, granting him approximately 33% of the total voting power.

 Ask Our Expert AI Analyst